COVID-19 pandemic in Bermuda: Wednesday, 11 March

-Government started public addresses to the general public via CITV, and social media the CITV Bermuda YouTube channel video published today (11 March).
+Government started public addresses to the general public via CITV, and social media the CITV Bermuda YouTube channel video (11 March).
 These public addresses continued almost daily and they were daily from the Monday, 30 March 2020 until Monday, 18 April 2020.
 At which time they changed to Monday, Wednesday, and Friday and have continue as such up to this update on Friday, 15 May 2020.
 This is important to note because the Government of Bermuda improved its online standard and presence during the pandemic.
 Encouraged due to the social distancing guidance at the time.
-From this version of video aired on the 11 March, with a photo and voice over, they moved to live streaming and clear images.
+From this version of video aired on 11 March, with a photo and voice over, they moved to live streaming and clear images.
 Also producing many government informational clips that were shown on YouTube, Instagram, Facebook, and Twitter.
 These clips had been informational in nature to provide the general public with directions on the pandemic and videos of gratitude for the many essential workers like cashiers, dockworkers, doctors, firemen, nurses, Police, Royal Bermuda Regiment, and Sanitation personal to name a few.